 Human Growth Hormone, more commonly known as HGH, boosts the testosterone produced in the body naturally.
-Developed by the Pituitary gland, it is essential for regeneration of cells, growth and healthy maintenance of organ tissues especially of the brain.
+Developed by the Pituitary gland, it is essential for the regeneration of cells, growth and healthy maintenance of organ tissues, especially of the brain.

 As a person reaches the age of puberty, the rate of Growth Hormone secretion from the anterior pituitary is at its peak and then gradually starts to decline.
 The reason of this is still not clear, but it is thought to be because of the secretion of an anti-growth hormone, Somatostatin.
 It causes gradual weakening and wearing of the body and muscles, obesity, increased risk of fractures as the bones grow fragile and discontinuous sleep.

 One common view states that GH deficiency causes gaining, whereas another view, which is quite the opposite, states that high levels of GH may accelerate aging.
 The hormone is in abundance in our bodies during puberty and starts decreasing from the age of 20.

 Studies Related to HGH:</3h>

 In 1990, the report by Rudman and colleagues instigated a wave of excitement amongst the people.
 The report described the wonderful effects of GH treatment in a small group of elderly men between the age of 61 to 81.
 The people part of the experiment showed a gain in body mass and bone density, decreased fat and regeneration and restoration of the skin cells, similar to that of a 50-year-old.